yousefelassal/quote-cron/README.md

 > We've got to have a dream if we are going to make a dream come true.

 > Life is so constructed that an event does not, cannot, will not, match the expectation.

+> The best way to predict your future is to create it.